r-wenger/Download-BDOrtho21/README.md

 **Arguments**:
 - `input_shapefile`: Path to the shapefile containing the entities.
-- `department_geojson`: Path to the GeoJSON of the departments.
+- `department_geojson`: Path to the GeoJSON of the departments (contour-des-departements.geojson).
 - `csv_filename`: Path to the CSV file containing the download links.

 ## Example